 Your startup money is often called “seed” capital in the technology industry.
-This article tries its best to convince you to bootstrap (self-fund) your tech startup at first, and it gives you a number of time-tested and proven methods for bootstrapping at the end of the article.
+This article offers a number of time-tested and proven methods for bootstrapping.
 However, to keep things balanced, this article also explains the venture capital / angel investor fundraising process and gives advice on how to raise your seed money.
 A smart move is to start out by self-funding and then seeking further investment when you have a proven track record or more to show for your startup idea.
 The fantasy of turning up with an idea and having investors fall in love with it will only ever happen on TV.
 Try to remember the old saying by Howard H. Aiken:

 “Don’t worry about people stealing your ideas.
 If your ideas are any good, you’ll have to ram them down people’s throats.”